supervisely-ecosystem/import-wizard-docs/converter_docs/images/supervisely.md

 Items even can be placed in any subdirectories or the root directory.
 Just make sure that an annotation file names match the image file names (e.g. annotaions file `image_1.jpg.json` is for the image `image_1.jpg`) and that the annotation file format is correct (we will provide an example in the next section).
 The application will do the rest.

 Project meta file `meta.json` is recommended to be present in the project directory.
 It contains classes and tags definitions for the project.
 If it is not present, it will try to create it from the annotations.
-Learn more about the `meta.json` file [here](https://docs.supervisely.com/customization-and-integration/00_ann_format_navi/02_project_classes_and_tags).
+Learn more about the `meta.json` file <a href="https://docs.supervisely.com/customization-and-integration/00_ann_format_navi/02_project_classes_and_tags" target="_blank">here</a>.

 # Individual Image Annotations